rob-walters/AWS-Project-3Tier-Architecture/README.md

 ###  🧪 Testing the Architecture
 When visiting the ALB DNS URL, the following page loads:

 Project 3 – App Tier

 This page is served from an EC2 instance in a private subnet.
 Status: Running

 This confirms:
-ALB is working
+- ALB is working
-EC2 web server is running
+- EC2 web server is running
-Private subnets configured correctly
+- Private subnets configured correctly
-Security groups correctly applied
+- Security groups correctly applied

 ###  🧱 Why This Architecture Matters
 Security
-Private EC2
+- Private EC2
-Private RDS
+- Private RDS
-Only ALB exposed publicly
+- Only ALB exposed publicly
-Layer-by-layer security
+- Layer-by-layer security
 Scalability
-ALB supports Auto Scaling
+- ALB supports Auto Scaling
-Easy to add more app servers
+- Easy to add more app servers
-Cost-Efficient
-All free-tier services
-No NAT Gateway
-Python server requires no internet access
-Industry Standard
-This layout matches real production architectures.

 ###  📈 Future Improvements
 Add HTTPS with ACM
 Add NAT gateway for SSM & updates
 Add Auto Scaling Groups